SivanInfoTech/zaproxy/BUILDING.md

 To build it run the task `:zap:distLinux`.

 ### macOS
-A dmg bundling ZAP, its dependencies, and a JRE.
+A dmg bundling BLU ZAP, its dependencies, and a JRE.
 The Linux/Windows specific add-ons are excluded from this distribution.

 To build the macOS distributions run the tasks `:zap:distMac` and `:zap:distMacArm64`, for the architectures `x64` and `aarch64` respectively.